laas2004/it2/main-app/sign-to-text/asl_gesture_recognition/README.md

 - Select a language you know
 - Select a language you want the translation in
 - Start gesturing in the sign language you know
--Wait for a littlw while for the translated output to be displayed
+- Wait for a littlw while for the translated output to be displayed

 ## Project Structure